National Science Foundation

 Grant in 2020

-Docugami, Inc. is an artificial intelligence document engineering company based in Kirkland, Washington, founded in 2017.
-The firm develops a software-as-a-service (SaaS) solution that utilizes various AI techniques, including natural language processing, image recognition, and declarative markup.
-This technology empowers businesses of all sizes to significantly enhance the creation and management of their documents, ultimately leading to improved insight, efficiency, and overall business impact.
-By leveraging advanced AI methods, Docugami aims to transform how organizations handle their unique documentation needs.
+Docugami, Inc., based in Kirkland, Washington, is an AI document engineering company founded in 2017.
+It specializes in developing Software as a Service (SaaS) solutions that employ various artificial intelligence techniques, such as natural language processing, image recognition, and declarative markup.
+These technologies enable businesses of all sizes to enhance the creation and management of their unique documents, leading to greater insight, efficiency, and overall business impact.

 Proteios Technology